modgera/route-builder/README.md

 src/services/Google/config.js.
 ```

-There you can place api key and set other params that valid for API.
+There you can place API key and set other params that valid for API.

 ```sh
 export const mapsParams = {